 Some bee species are pollinating and building nests at the onset of blueberry and apple bloom in late May.
 You may see female bees flying back and forth laden with pollen, entering a tunnel where they deposit the pollen into each cell.
 After the completion of each cell, you may see them entering the tunnel with leaf or mud material to seal it off from siblings.
 The tunnels with completed nests are capped with masticated plant material or mud.
 Freshly made nest caps of leafcutting bees begin as bright green, but darken with age so that by autumn nest caps are grayish brown or almost brown-black.
 Various species of bees may be building nests in the bee houses throughout the summer and into September.
 Each capped tunnel may contain as many as 16 offspring.
 Under ideal conditions, a female is capable of producing approximately 30 to 36 bees.

 Maintenance and replacement

-Wooden nesting houses. like tractors and tillers. are equipment and they need periodic maintenance to give best results.
-Softwood houses generally last four to five years. hardwood ones much longer.
+Wooden nesting houses, like tractors and tiller are equipment and they need periodic maintenance to give best results.
+Softwood houses generally last four to five years, hardwood ones much longer.
 The houses need to be checked at least twice a year—in the fall and in the early spring.
-If any have fallen off the trees or stakes. simply reattach them.
+If any have fallen off the trees or stakes, simply reattach them.

 1 List derived from research at the Penobscot County Master Gardeners’ pollinator garden, the University of Maine’s Rogers Farm, Stillwater, Maine and from Stubbs, et al., Alternate Forage Plants for Native (Wild) Bees Associated with Lowbush Blueberry, Vaccinium spp. in Maine, Technical bulletin #148 (Orono: Maine Agricultural and Forest Experiment Station, 1992).